FarmData2/FarmData2/modules/README.md

     - Only one error banner appears
   - Sticky parts of form remain when submit is complete.
   - etc...

+### Testing Gotchas

+- Clear fields before typing in them.
+- Blur the final field that was modified before taking an action (E.g. Submit / Reset)

 ## Entry point structure